LOCATION AND CAMPUS

 On April 12, 2015 our congregation voted to be part of a first-of-its-kind union of Jewish, Muslim, Christian faith communities following our separate spiritual journeys together on one campus – the Tri-Faith Initiative.
 That vision was realized on April 7, 2019 when Countryside Community Church celebrated its first service at the new building on the Tri-Faith Commons.

 It is a bold step — some may call it a leap of faith — but it is our sincere prayer that, by strengthening our interfaith relationships, we can unite all of the households of God.

 The United Church of Christ believes in love and unity in the midst of our diversity, and that we are called to serve others and be good stewards of the earth’s resources.

 Countryside Community Church is proud to be affiliated with the United Church of Christ and to be part of the Nebraska Conference of the United Church of Christ.
 Our membership in these organizations means not that we accept all of their decisions and initiatives, but that we are responsible for listening and considering them as a community.
 We make any big decisions that affect our congregation by vote in a congregational meeting.

 We welcome everyone to share God’s love with us through Sunday worship, communion, and many other opportunities.
 For those wishing to become more deeply involved in our community, we extend a heartfelt invitation to join us as members of Countryside Community Church.

-Our new members classes where they have the chance to get to know more about our church, our staff and our programs.
+Our new members are provided with classes where they learn about our church, our staff and our programs.
 At the conclusion of this course, they are welcomed to the congregation in a ceremony during Sunday service.

 Members are encouraged to be present for all of our congregation-wide votes and to participate in activities such as small groups, committees, and boards that will enrich their faith journey and strengthen our community as a whole.